Crossing-Coders/OpenTrivia/README.md

 You can use a local .sqlite database file for working in your development environment.

-First, ensure your .env file contains the line:

-DATABASE_URL="file:./dev.db"

 To seed your database:

 ```bash
 yarn prisma db seed
 ```

-To interact with the data in your .sqlite database:
+To interact with the data in your Docker database:

 ```bash
 yarn prisma studio